Stop and stumble.

 If you drop something, try to leave it at least till the audience is looking somewhere else.

 If a reader forgets to read, see if you can read their part instead, or make something up, or maybe just skip over it.
-But don’t whisper to the reader!
+But don’t whisper or signal to the reader!

-If a reader falls on their rear end, pretend they didn’t.
+If a reader falls on their bottom, pretend they didn’t.

 Finally, a couple of reminders for the director: Have fun, and tell your readers what they’re doing well!